Cholera in the African setting: What is it? Who gets it? How to treat and prevent it

 The risk of death among cholera patients can be as low as 5% and as high as 50% Lack of immediate access to treatment results in higher death rates.

-Cholera occurs as both sporadic outbreaks as well as chronically in most countries of Africa.
+Cholera occurs as both sporadic outbreaks (as in the most recent outbreak in Nigeriia) as well as chronically in most countries of Africa (see image).

 Example of African countries with reported sporadic outbreaks as well as chronic occurrence of cholera in some areas include, Nigeria, Liberia, Kenya, Tanzania, Democratic Republic of the Congo, South Sudan and others.